caleb531/imessage-conversation-analyzer/README.md

    you and the other person have been messaging in the conversation
 5. `transcript`: a full, unedited transcript of every message, including reactions, between you and the other person (attachment files not included)
-6. `count_phrases`: count the number of case-sensitive occurrences of any arbitrary strings across all messages in a conversation (excluding reactions); use the `-i` / `--insensitive` option for case-insensitive counts
+6. `count_phrases`: count the number of case-insensitive occurrences of any arbitrary strings across all messages in a conversation (excluding reactions); use the `-s` / `--case-sensitive` option for case-sensitive counts

 #### Filtering